Tobacco Products Tax Frequently Asked Questions

 3: As a distributor of tobacco products, when is the tax imposed?

 A: The Tobacco Products Tax is imposed on the distributor at the time the distributor sells the tobacco products to a retail dealer located in Virginia.

 4: When is the tobacco products tax return due, and what form should I use?

-A: Every distributor registered for the Tobacco Products Tax is required to file Form TT-8, Virginia Tobacco Products Tax Return, on or before the 20th day of the month following the reporting period.
-A return must be filed for each month even if no tax is due.
-At the time of filing Form TT-8, Virginia Tobacco Products Tax Return, the distributor must pay the amount of tax due.
-The return for each period becomes delinquent on the twenty-first day of the succeeding month if not paid.
+Form TT-8 must be filed on or before the 20th day of the month following the reporting period.
+A return must be filed for each month even if no tax is due..
+The return for each period becomes delinquent on the 21st day of the succeeding month if not paid.

 5: Is the Tobacco Tax one flat rate similar to sales and use tax?